Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 Celebrity Examples of Kibbe Body Types

 The vast majority of top-fashion models are the Dramatic or Natural body type.
 Dramatic (Karli Kloss, Bella Hadid) and Soft Dramatic (Alessandra Ambrosio, Tyra Banks, Gigi Hadid) seem to be particularly ‘in vouge’ these days.
 And in the 90s, fashion favored Flamboyant Naturals (Linda Evangelista, Cindy Crawford, Claudia Schiffer, Stephanie Seymour).
 The 90’s models had powerful shoulders, but all of these body types are tall, statuesque, and elongated.
 On the flip side, Romantics (Sophia Lauren, Beyonce, Kim Kardashian, Marilyn Monroe) and Gamines (Audrey Hepburn, Kelly Osborne, Zoey Deschanel, Mary-Kate and Ashley Olsen) appear vertically quite short.
-Classics (Lupita Nyong, Grace Kelly, Maryl Streep, Veronica Lake) are balanced, right in the middle.
+Classics (Lupita Nyong, Grace Kelly, Maryl Streep, Veronica Lake) are balanced, right in the middle of the spectrum.

 Style Tip: Each body-type category has different garment cuts and silhouettes that flatter them.
 Even fabric and symmetry matter!
 Knowing that high-fashion companies design with Dramatic and Natural body types in mind is particularly helpful if you’re the type who looks to that sort of material for inspiration.